tylerfields95/Personal-Site/personal site docs/Back end creation.md

 **Tasks**
-- [ ] Create Blog object
+- [x] Create Blog object ✅ 2025-09-06
-	- [ ] give the blog object a FK relationship to blog Content in a one to many fashion
+	- [x] give the blog object a FK relationship to blog Content in a one to many fashion ✅ 2025-09-06
-- [ ] Create BlogContent Object
+- [x] Create BlogContent Object ✅ 2025-09-06
-- [ ] Create DbContext
+- [x] Create DbContext ✅ 2025-09-06
-	- [ ] register Blog ObjectModel
+	- [x] register Blog ObjectModel ✅ 2025-09-06
-	- [ ] register BlogContent objectModel
+	- [x] register BlogContent objectModel ✅ 2025-09-06
-- [ ] Run migration against PersonalSiteDB in docker container
+- [x] Run migration against PersonalSiteDB in docker container ✅ 2025-09-06
-- [ ] Populate Db with test data from the client (no images for now)
+- [x] Populate Db with test data from the client (no images for now) ✅ 2025-09-06\
+- [ ] update client models to match back end
 - [ ] connect the front end to the back end